bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 - Most of the considerations from the "Technical Persona" Getting Started applies
 - Set up the [Requirements for Interactive Decision Notebooks](#Requirements-for-Interactive-Decision-Notebooks) to add custom interactivity
 - Notebook modules do not "build on each other" from a programming dependency; only from a Decision Intelligence concept dependency.
 Therefore, you can jump in and modify where needed
-- Recommended to "Fork and Hack" and gravitate to the Decision Scenarios with most impact (change AI models, try different APIs or knowledge stores, advanced AI programming techniques, port code to your projects etc.)
+- Recommended to "Fork and Hack" and gravitate to the Decision Scenarios with most impact (change AI models, try different APIs or knowledge stores, advanced AI programming techniques, port code to your projects etc.).
+Advanced users are encouraged to fork this repository and try out different models or techniques.

 ## Printed Book